inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 The core to |project_name| is its capability of having multiple Impact functions specific to the input data.
 An impact function generally only deals with the combination of 1 hazard layer with 1 exposure layer.
-The way it is combined is specfic to the impact function, it could be a simple overlay of the 2 layer, or it could be a complicated function that calculate if a building would fall down in an earthquake based on building structure informaton
+The way it is combined is specific to the impact function, it could be a simple overlay of the 2 layer, or it could be a complicated function that calculate if a building would fall down in an earthquake based on building structure information

-The output of the impact fuction will typically have a spatial component (e.g. a GIS layer which automatically loads into the map canvas) and a non-spatial component (e.g. a list of estimates of disaster risk reduction elements such as how many kilos of rice to make available, or a list of actions you may want to consider carrying out) which will be found in the InaSAFE window panel.
+The output of the impact function will typically have a spatial component (e .g. a GIS layer which automatically loads into the map canvas) and a non-spatial component (e.g. a list of estimates of disaster risk reduction elements such as how many kilos of rice to make available, or a list of actions you may want to consider carrying out) which will be found in the InaSAFE window panel.

 Impact functions can be written for any contingency planning purpose, one example is the minimum needs (minimum quantity of relief items per per